sph-mn/sph-db/other/documentation/considerations.md

     * more data required
     * longer btree string name
   * pro
-    * id numbers would have to be found by specifying type and fields anyway
+    * id numbers would have to be found by specifying type and fields or name anyway
 * option
   * monotonically increasing id
   * pro